ChrisHutchinson1982/golden_square_skill_challenges/string_checker.md

-# {{Reading Timer}} Method Design Recipe
+# {{grammar_checker}} Method Design Recipe

 ## 1. Describe the Problem

 _Put or write the user story here.
 Add any clarifying notes you might have._

 As a user
-So that I can manage my time
+So that I can improve my grammar
-I want to see an estimate of reading time for a text, assuming that I can read 200 words a minute.
+I want to verify that a text starts with a capital letter and ends with a suitable sentence-ending punctuation mark.

 ## 2. Design the Method Signature